 According to a report from the Centre for European Reform, Britain leaving the EU will affect the way of thinking of European Institutions – in both positive and negative ways.

 This can be seen in particular in the case of Britain’s reluctant agreement for free movement of workers, because of the public’s hostility towards immigration.
-The Centre of European Reform believes that Britain is not the “liberal, internationalist paragon’ and because of Brexit, could result in a more inclusive and welcoming union.
+The Centre of European Reform believes that Britain is not the “liberal, internationalist paragon” it claims to be, and because of Brexit we might see a more inclusive and welcoming union.

 In order to prevent other member states from vacating the EU, the Chairman of the UK House of Commons Committee on Exiting the EU, Hilary Benn believes that the EU needs to ask itself why a member state decided to leave the union.